loculus-project/loculus/preprocessing/dummy/README.md

-# Dummy Preprocessing Pipeline
+# Dummy Processing Pipeline

-This preprocessing pipeline is for demonstration and test purposes.
+This processing pipeline is for demonstration and test purposes.
 It returns fixed SARS-CoV-2 sequences and the metadata that was provided by the submitter.
 As lineage, it returns randomly A.1, A.1.1, or A.2.

-It shows the easiest possible implementation of a preprocessing pipeline.
+It shows the easiest possible implementation of a processing pipeline.
 Note that a real-world implementation needs to validate the data.

 This is also supposed to be used for local testing.